Our 5 best examples of Halloween-themed content marketing

 Let’s replace the infamous House of the Dead pistols with footballs and the eerie setting with Spurs training ground.
 Still not making sense?
 Just watch below:

 Some of the premier league teams have really upped their game when it comes to digital marketing.
 Obviously taking notes from the years of success Manchester City have seen with their digital marketing efforts.

-As a digital agency based in North London with many of our members being Arsenal supporters, I’m no doubt going to get terrorised for featuring Spurs.
+With many of our team members being Arsenal supporters, I’m no doubt going to get terrorised for featuring Spurs.
 But I thought this was something different and pretty cool.